sted/smoothdb/README.md

 ### Authentication

-Like PostgREST (see [PostgREST Authentication](https://postgrest.org/en/stable/references/auth.html)), smoothdb is designed to keep the database at the center of API security.
+Like PostgREST (see [PostgREST Authentication](https://postgrest.org/en/stable/references/auth.html)), SmoothDB is designed to keep the database at the center of API security.

 To make an authenticated request, the client must include an Authorization HTTP header with the value **Bearer \<jwt\>**, where **jwt** is a [Java Web Token](jwt.io).